 My biggest advice for candidates is to ask for the job at the interview and ask the next steps.
 When the interview is coming to a close say,

-“I would really like this opportunity and feel my track record of results in <insert a specific skill you can bring to the table> would be an asset to the team.
+“I would really like this opportunity and feel my track record of results in would be an asset to the team.
 What are the next steps?”.

 This is a widely under asked question and one that can really set you apart from others in the mix.

 Why?
 You are showing interest and asking about follow up—two big things when you are looking to add to your team.